Income Tax: What Is It and How Does It Work?

 Here are some suggestions on how to fill out your tax return when filing whether you’ve done it before or are doing your taxes for the first time:

 • Gather all of your pertinent paperwork and make sure you’re not missing tax forms.
 You’ll need a W-2 form from each employer, other earning and interest statements, and receipts for any expenses you’re itemizing on your return.
 Any income and investment interest forms should be mailed or sent electronically to you in January.
-If you haven’t received them in the mail, you can find and download many of these documents online through your bank, mortgage provider, or payroll company.
+If you haven’t received them in the mail, you can typically find and download these documents online through your bank, mortgage provider, or payroll company.
 If you still haven’t received your tax statements or can’t find them online, call the necessary people to get your documents as soon as possible.

 • When filling out your return, make sure your basic information is accurate, such as your name, Social Security number, and filing status.
 The IRS will also be double-checking your numbers against your tax statement documentation.